Disclaimer: Please contact Sophos Professional Services if you require assistance with your specific environment.

 In Sophos Firewall web admin> Diagnostics > Packet capture, toggle off packet capture, set the packet capture filter to "host 10.176.200.51 or host 10.176.200.52", and then toggle to turn on the packet capture.

-To reproduce the issue on LAN PC, toggle OFF packet capture immediately.
+To reproduce the issue on a LAN PC, toggle OFF packet capture immediately.

-Check details of the firewall rule ID 5, and found application control policy Block high risk Risk level 4 and 5 apps were enabled.
+Check details of the firewall rule ID 5, and found that the application control policy Block high-risk Risk levels 4 and 5 apps were turned on.

 The next step is to check if the FTP session is dropped by application control.